 Sato learned quickly that first year.
 He made it to the Firestone Fast Six final qualifying round three times with a best start of third at Mid-Ohio Sports Car Course.
 His best finish was ninth at Edmonton, the Canadian circuit at which he would excel.

 In 2011, Sato earned his first pole position with the KV team at Iowa Speedway, a fast high-banked oval which measures only 7/8 mile.
 It was an incredible performance given his limited experience in oval track racing.
 He followed up with another pole-winning run at Edmonton, the northern Canadian airport circuit.
 However, his best finish of fourth that year came at Mid-Ohio, the picturesque road course in central Ohio.
 He had proven himself capable and comfortable on three distinctly different circuits.
 Sato finished 13th in the points after posting three top-five finishes and seven top-10s in 17 starts.

 Sato moved to the Rahal Letterman Lanigan team in 2012.
 In the single car team, he struggled a bit more, making it to the Firestone Fast Six only twice—but he did qualify third at Edmonton which is also where he notched his best finish of second.
-Unfortunately for Sato, the track is not on the 2013 schedule.
+Unfortunately for Sato, the track is no longer on the IndyCar Series schedule.

 At the awards dinner the following evening, Sato broke up the audience when he remarked, “I know I am small Dario but I need just a little bit more room.”

-Perhaps the greatest factor in Sato’s success is not his quickness behind the wheel as much as it is his optimism, tenacity and perseverance which enables him to bounce back after adversity.
+Perhaps the greatest factor in Sato’s success is not his quickness behind the wheel as much as it is his optimism or his perseverance in the face of adversity.
 Those are qualities he shares with his team owner A.J.
 Foyt whose career is distinguished as much by the comebacks as it is by the victories.